jeetsukumaran/DendroPy/doc/source/tutorial/treemanips.rst

 In most cases, however, you will be using high-level methods to restructure |Tree| objects.

 In all cases, if any part of the |Tree| object's structural relations change, *and* you are interested in calculating any metrics or statistics on the tree or comparing the tree to another tree, you need to call :meth:`~dendropy.dataobject.tree.Tree.update_splits()` on the object to update the internal splits hash representation.
+This is not done for you automatically because there is a computational cost associated with the operation, and the splits hashes are not always needed.
+Furthermore, even when needed, if there are a number of structural changes to be made to a |Tree| object before calculations/comparisions, it makes sense to postpone the splits rehashing until there all the tree manipulations are completed.
+Most methods that affect the tree structure that require the splits hashes to updated take a ``update_splits`` argument.
+By specifying :keyword:`True` for this, the |Tree| object will recalculate the splits hashes after the changes have been made.

 Rooting, Derooting and Rerooting
 ================================